Nucleon Isovector Axial Form Factors: Methodology for Extracting the Form Factors

-Comparisons of $G_A(Q^2)$ and the combination $\widetilde{G}_P(Q^2) \times (Q^2+M_\pi^2)/(4M_N^2)$, which should be proportional to $G_A$ according to the PPD hypothesis, obtained using the three strategies $\Stwo$, $\Sfour$, and $\Ssim$ are shown in Figs.~\ref{fig:GA-Scomp-a15-a12-a09} and~\ref{fig:GA-Scomp-a06}.
-Results for both form factors are consistent between $\Sfour$ and $\Ssim$ for each of thirteen ensembles while the errors from $\Ssim$ are slightly larger.
-On the other hand $\GP$ (and $G_P$) from strategy $\Stwo$ show noticeable differences that increase as $Q^2 \to 0$ and $M_\pi^2 \to 135$~MeV, and these are correlated with the increase in the difference in $E_1$ and $M_1$ between $\Stwo$ and $\Ssim$ in the same two limits.
+A comparison of $G_A(Q^2)$ and the combination $\widetilde{G}_P(Q^2) \times (Q^2+M_\pi^2)/(4M_N^2)$, which should be proportional to $G_A$ according to the PPD hypothesis, obtained using the three strategies $\Stwo$, $\Sfour$, and $\Ssim$, is shown in Fig.~\ref{fig:GA-Scomp-all}.
+Results for both form factors are consistent between $\Sfour$ and $\Ssim$ for each of thirteen ensembles with errors from $\Ssim$ being slightly larger.
+On the other hand $\GP$ (and $G_P$) from strategy $\Stwo$ show noticeable differences that increase as $Q^2 \to 0$ and $M_\pi \to 135$~MeV (see also the data in Tables~\ref{tab:ff-a15m310}---\ref{tab:ff-a06m135} in Appendix~\ref{sec:ff-tabs}).
+This effect is correlated with the increase in the difference between $\Delta E_1^{\rm 2pt}$ (used in $\Stwo$ fits) compared to $\Delta E_1^{\rm A4}$ and $\Delta M_1^{\rm A4}$ (output of $\Ssim$ fits) in the same two limits as shown later in Fig.~\ref{fig:esc-axial}.
+Also, from Eq.~\eqref{eq:C3pt-decomp} it is obvious that a smaller $\Delta E_1$ implies a larger ESC.

-Note that the increase in the difference between the three ensembles at the same value of $a$ and $M_\pi$, $a12m220S$, $a12m220$, and $a12m220L$, is a simple kinematic effect, i.e., the $Q^2$ for a given ${\bf n}$ decreases as the lattice volume is increased.